Query the database

 2. security reasons: protecting against Cypher injection.

 There can be circumstances where your query structure prevents the usage of parameters in all its parts.
-For those advanced use cases, see Dynamic values in property keys, relationship types, and labels.
+For those rare use cases, see Dynamic values in property keys, relationship types, and labels.

 Error handling